Raffian-moin/Google-keep-clone/README.md

  - Add Checkbox notes in Add modal ✅
  - Make common component for add and manage checkbox notes for Add and Edit component
  - While switching from checkbox to text on add mode, warn user if they want to keep/delete the completed checkboxes
+ - Reset the modal when modal is closed ✅
  - Reorder notes in main section
  - Reorder checkboxes inside note
  - Reminder of notes